bxdoan/bxdoan/README.md

 <div align="center">

-> Whatever the mind of man can conceive and believe, it can achieve.
+> There are no traffic jams along the extra mile.

-> — Napoleon Hill —
+> — Roger Staubach —

 </div>